 The event focused on the ESRC-DFID Joint Fund for Poverty Alleviation Research as it approaches its final phase.

 Likened to the Tower of Babel legend, the Mozambican national health system speaks several languages and pursues a range of different interests, answering to a number of partners and other bilateral and multilateral actors who all have some kind of circumstantial and contextual interest.
+When the Paris Declaration on Aid Effectiveness was endorsed, Mozambique may have been the kind of case they had in mind.

 This booklet provides an overview of research evidence on health for all encompassing 30 projects focused in 30 countries enabled by the ESRC-DFID Strategic Partnership from The Joint Fund for Poverty Alleviation.